When Your Future Is At Stake,

 Having a criminal conviction on your record can change the course of your life.
 Our team will work diligently to make sure your personal needs are met and that you get your desired outcome.

 Take The First Important Step Today

-If you want a free initial consultation with one of our experienced attorneys, email our main office in Fort Myers or call one of our five convenient southwest Florida offices.
+If you want a free initial consultation with one of our experienced attorneys, email our main office in Fort Myers or call one of our five convenient Southwest Florida including Naples, Punta Gorda, Arcadia and Sarasota offices.
 After we discuss your circumstances, we can help you decide the best next step to take.

 We speak Spanish.